 The area is full of naturist beaches or spots frequented by gay travelers and locals.

-– Esperides Resort Crete, The Authentic Experience (Heraklion): One more fantastic 5-star resort, this time in Koutouloufari, only steps from Hersonissos.
+- Esperides Resort Crete, The Authentic Experience (Heraklion): One more fantastic 5-star resort, this time in Koutouloufari, only steps from Hersonissos.
 This is a 5-start, gay-friendly luxury venue built with a village style featuring a pool, quiet areas, and a natural spa.
 The hotel also features a gay-friendly upgraded version of Cretan Tavern.

 Gay-Friendly Activities in Crete